 PBMC meaning: what does PBMC mean?

-PBMC is short for "Peripheral Blood Mononuclear Cell".
-Many of our immune cells are PBMCs including lymphocytes, monocytes, and dendritic cells.1 They are characterized as having a round nucleus and being less dense than the other cells found in our peripheral circulation, such as red blood cells (RBCs) and granulocytes.1
+PBMC is short for "Peripheral Blood Mononuclear Cell", or any blood cell with a single nucleus.1 PBMCs are less dense than the other cells found in our peripheral circulation, such as red blood cells (RBCs) and granulocytes.2 Many of our immune cells are PBMCs including lymphocytes, monocytes, and dendritic cells.2

 |T Helper Cells||70 of T cells||210-840|